NandoCabralss/TIL-Py/README.md

 # TIL-Py
-This directory it's exclusive to register everything i learning in python.
+This repository it's exclusive to register everything i learning in python.